cloudhubke/cloudhub-components-docs/src/pages/docs/react/ActionsMenu.md

 ## ActionsMenu

-import {Block, Button, ActionsMenu, ListMenu, ListMenuItem } from 'cloudhub-components';
+import {Block, Button, ActionsMenu, ListMenu, ListMenuItem } from '@cloudhub-ux/core';
 import {sizes} from '../../../theme';

 ActionsMenu component allows easy actions on a grid/card or any object.